mlmyerson/custom-news/design.md

 10. Refresh Flow

-The mosaic is not continuous (unlike the bubble river).
+The mosaic is not continuous (unlike the earlier river layout).
 Instead:

 User taps “Refresh Mosaic.”